pablofernandezbonnett/learning/topics/system-design/system-design-guide.md

 State early:

-- what must never happen twice
+- what must never happen twice or end in an impossible state
 - what final state must remain trustworthy
 - which durable store owns that truth

+In this repo, `invariant` means the business rule that must always remain true.
+Examples: "do not charge twice", "do not oversell final stock", or "one purchase intent should not create two final orders."

+`Source of truth` means the durable place whose final state you trust when a cache, worker, or downstream system disagrees.

 Examples: